basdirks/wavex/README.md

 This package is still in early beta.
 Eventually, Wavex will support reading and writing of any valid LPCM WAVE file, as specified in EBU - TECH 3285:
-Specification of the Broadcast Wave Format (BWF), Version 2.0.
+Specification of the Broadcast Wave Format (BWF), Version 2.0, a copy of which can be found at priv/tech3285.pdf of this repository.

 Sources: